bunto/bunto/site/_docs/pagination.md

 This will read in `blog/index.html`, send it each pagination page in Liquid as `paginator` and write the output to `blog/page:num/`, where `:num` is the pagination page number, starting with `2`.
-If a site has 12 posts and specifies `paginate: 5`, Jekyll will write `blog/index.html` with the first 5 posts, `blog/page2/index.html` with the next 5 posts and `blog/page3/index.html` with the last 2 posts into the destination directory.
+If a site has 12 posts and specifies `paginate: 5`, Bunto will write `blog/index.html` with the first 5 posts, `blog/page2/index.html` with the next 5 posts and `blog/page3/index.html` with the last 2 posts into the destination directory.